-This hot and sour soup recipe is nice and spicy with pork and tofu simmered in a thickened broth and served with silky ribbons of egg swirled through.
-Easy to make!
+Chinese hot and sour soup is a Sichuan dish of pork and tofu simmered in a spiced broth, served with silky ribbons of egg swirled through, easy to make!

 Soup time, my friends!
 Today we're cooking up a steaming bowl of Hot and Sour Soup in the Chili Pepper Madness kitchen.
 Would you care for a bowl?
 I think you're going to love this recipe.